knearby/api/README.md

 1. to start the application
   - Run `make start` from the root of this repository
   - OR navigate into `./functions` and run `firebase serve`
-1. When done, run `make deploy` from the root of this repository, **confirm you are using a staging project** to avoid whacking the production please
+1. When done, run `make deploy` from the root of this repository - this deploys into the development environment

 ## Notes